Introduction to HDFS Architecture

 NameNode contains two types of files FsImage and EditLogs

 i.
 FsImage: It is also called a file image because it contains all the information on a filesystem with namespaces.
-It also contains all the directories and the files of the filesystem in a serialized manner.
+It also includes all the directories and the files of the filesystem in a serialized manner.

 ii.
 EditLogs: Current modifications done in the files of the filesystem are stored in EditLogs.